-Many generations of families have managed the streams of the Catskills, and Stony Clove Creek is no exception.
-The residents of the Stony Clove valley -- from Edgewood to Phoenicia-- know the awesome power of the creek.
-Over the past several centuries, the European settlers learned how to harness that power, and how to avoid it, when floodwaters roared, tumbling boulders down the streambed and making the foundations of their streamside homes tremble.
-The creek has been bermed in many places, revetted in many more, and stream flow has been intentionally redirected in other reaches.
-Numerous bridges have been built to allow access and settlement on both sides of the stream, but which disrupts stream processes.
-At narrow points in the valley, hardened road embankments have further confined the stream.
-In some places, floodplains and streamside wetlands have been filled, in others, diversions were created to sluice water into floodplain ponds, and along the creek's banks and terraces, land has been cleared for pastures and lawns.
-The fish community is enhanced with sport fish by local anglers.
-Trees in the powerline right-of-ways, which frequently run along the stream banks, are routinely lopped or removed.
+Many generations of families have managed the streams of the Catskills, and the West Kill is no exception.
+The residents of the West Kill valley -from the DEC pullout at the top of the valley, to the junction pool at the Schoharie-- know the awesome power of the creek.
+Over the past several centuries of European settlement they learned how to harness that power, but also to keep out of its way when floodwaters roared, tumbling boulders down the streambed and making the foundations of their homes on the stream banks tremble.
+The creek has been bermed many places, revetted in many more, and intentionally redirected in some of its reaches.
+It has been abutted with numerous bridges, built to allow both sides of the stream to be settled.
+Hardened road embankments have edged in on the creek at many narrow points in the valley.
+Floodplains and streamside wetlands have been filled in some places, diversions created to sluice water into floodplain ponds in others, and pastures and lawns cleared along its banks and terraces.
+The fish community was historically augmented with sport fish by the NYSDEC.
+Trees in the powerline rights-of-way --which frequently run along the streambanks-- are routinely lopped or removed.
 Each of these activities are, in some way, stream management activities.

 For all this management, the stream remains relatively wild, and generally quite healthy.
-It still shifts around in its floodplain during the big floods, as those who remember the floods of 1987 and 1999 (or the many others before!) will attest.
-The fishing is fairly good, although local anglers will tell you it was better 20 years ago.
+It still shifts around within its floodplain during the big floods, as those who remember the floods of 1987 and 1999 (or the many others before!) will attest.
+The fishing is pretty good, although local anglers will tell you it was better 20 years ago.
 The water quality is high for the most part, although for several days after a heavy rain the stream can look like chocolate milk.
-Summer residents still cool off during the dog days of July and August in the pools of the Stony Clove, although old-timers recall that the swimming holes were once deeper.
-The forests that are returning to the hillsides throughout the Catskills are also returning along many reaches of the Stony Clove, keeping the water cooler and the banks more stable.
-So why does the Stony Clove need a management plan?
+Summer residents still cool off during the dog days of July and August in the pools of the West Kill, although oldtimers recall that the swimming holes were once deeper.
+The forests that are returning to the hillsides throughout the Catskills are also returning along many reaches of the West Kill, keeping the water cooler and the banks more stable.
+So why does the West Kill need a management plan?